Last Updated on 30/09/2022

 Assmannshausen

-Assmannhausen – an ordinary town, almost a village, a “suburb” of Rüdesheim.
-It has a historical center, an old church, a cable car to the mountain.
+Assmannhausen – a small town, almost a village, a “suburb” of Rüdesheim.
+It has a historical center, an old church, a chair lift to the mountain.
 The city is proud of its red wine.

 Read about wine classification in Germany.